Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 ## Setting Runners

 By default, Parsl will run all tasks on your local machine using the [`ConcurrentTaskRunner`].
 To run calculations on an HPC machine, you will need to use the [`DaskTaskRunner`](https://prefecthq.github.io/prefect-dask/) in the `prefect-dask` plugin.
-This is a parameter that you can control.
-For instance, you may want to define the executor to be based on [Slurm](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm) to submit a job to an HPC cluster.
-The example below highlights how one can change the executor.

 ### Setting Executors via the Lattice Object